mikegleasonjr/ansible-role-firewall/README.md

 Persistence
 ------------

-The rules will not be persisted by default.
+The rules will be persisted by default.

+To test rules set `firewall_persist_rules` to `false`.
 This allows testing of the rules and leaves a way for you to gain access after locking yourself out.
 If the rules has not been persisted the rules can be flushed by restarting the server.

-Persisting the rules is done by setting `firewall_persist_rules` to `true`.

 Role Variables